How to Paint a Brick Fireplace: Your Complete Guide (2025)

 Painting Tips

-There are a few painting tips I found useful as I painted our 4 sided fireplace.
+There are a few painting tips I found useful as I painted our four-sided fireplace.

-1. Enlist help.
-My fireplace is extremely large with 4 sides and an almost 20 foot vertical.
+- Enlist help.
+My fireplace is extremely large with four sides and an almost 20-foot vertical.
 It took approximately 17 hours to paint over the course of several days.
-An average size fireplace can likely be painted in a day, but help is always beneficial.
+An average-size fireplace can likely be painted in a day, but help is always beneficial.

 Is Painting Fireplace Brick Expensive?

-Luckily, I was able to use all leftover materials from previous projects.
-Even the paint was leftover from my recent mudroom makeover.
+Luckily, I was able to use all leftover materials from previous projects, so this project was 100% free for me.
+Even the paint was leftover from my mudroom makeover.

 However, even if you have to purchase all the materials needed for this project, it is still very inexpensive.